Application and Infrastructure Monitoring (Host Units)

 Serverless compute services

 Dynatrace OneAgent integrations for serverless compute services consume host units.
-For example:

 - AWS Fargate,